Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 > **Note**: For details about the dependencies pipeline design please refer to the dedicated [Dependencies pipeline design](./The%20CI%20environment%20-%20Pipeline%20design.md#dependencies-pipeline) section.

+# 4.1 Manual dependency deployments

+In special cases, manual actions may be required to deploy certain resources that are not covered by our dependency pipeline.
+In the following you can find an overview of these resources, for which modules you'd need them, and what you'd need to do:

+1. _**Azure Active Directory Domain Services pfxCertificate & pfxCertificatePassword secrets**_

+   Those two secrets refer to a base64 encoded string of a self-signed certificate and the password for set certificate.

+   > Note: You only need to perform these actions if you want to test the secure LDAP feature of the AADDS module.

+   **Used by:**
+   - Microsoft.AAD/DomainServices/.parameters/parameters.json

+   **Required actions:**
+   1. Execute the following snippet with your own values for `'pfxCertificatePassword'` & `'YourDomainName'`
+      ```PowerShell
+        $pfxCertificatePassword = ConvertTo-SecureString '<<pfxCertificatePassword>>' -AsPlainText -Force
+        $certInputObject = @{
+            Subject           = 'CN=*.<<YourDomainName>>'
+            DnsName           = '*.<<YourDomainName>>'
+            CertStoreLocation = 'cert:\LocalMachine\My'
+            KeyExportPolicy   = 'Exportable'
+            Provider          = 'Microsoft Enhanced RSA and AES Cryptographic Provider'
+            NotAfter          = (Get-Date).AddMonths(3)
+            HashAlgorithm     = 'SHA256'
+        }
+        $rawCert = New-SelfSignedCertificate @certInputObject
+        Export-PfxCertificate -Cert ('Cert:\localmachine\my\' + $rawCert.Thumbprint) -FilePath "$home/aadds.pfx" -Password $pfxCertificatePassword -Force
+        $rawCertByteStream = Get-Content "$home/aadds.pfx" -AsByteStream
+        $pfxCertificate = [System.Convert]::ToBase64String($rawCertByteStream)
+      ```
+   1. Create a secret `'pfxCertificatePassword'` in key vault `'adp-<<namePrefix>>-az-kv-x-001'` (using the `namePrefix` of your `settings.json` file) with the value of `'pfxCertificatePassword'` specified in the snippet above
+   1. Create a secret `'pfxBase64Certificate'` with the value of the PowerShell variable `'pfxCertificate'` created by the snippet above

 # 5. Update module parameter files

 Once the required dependencies are deployed, there is one more step left to get as many module pipelines running as possible.